 Further information about the changes can be found in the Scottish Procurement Policy Note 1 / 2016 issued upon the implementation of the provisions of the Procurement Reform Scotland Act 2014:

-The new EU Procurement Directives made provision for the introduction of a European Single Procurement Document (ESPD) which is intended by the European Commission to remove some of the barriers to participation in public procurement, especially for Small and Medium Enterprises (SMEs).
+The introduction of a Single Procurement Document (SPD) is intended to remove some of the barriers to participation in public procurement, especially for Small and Medium Enterprises (SMEs).

 From Monday 18 April 2016 all Scottish public bodies must issue and accept the ESPD for all procurements worth more than the EU thresholds.
 This will replace the standard pre-qualification questionnaire (sPQQ) and any local PQQs used by public bodies.